skip to content

 On completion of Part IIB students should have acquired:

-1) advanced understanding of two further Special Subjects focused on particular periods, artists or themes;
+1) advanced understanding of four further Option Papers focused on particular periods, artists or themes;

 2) an understanding of the role of art in society through the study of the relationship between art and its viewers (collecting, display and conservation)